opsone-ch/documentation/mailserver/client.rst

     ActiveSync      mail.example.com       auto      auto          auto

 .. note:: ActiveSync is not a complete Microsoft Exchange replacement.
 We recommend IMAP for most clients.
 ActiveSync can be useful for e.g. Android.

+We recommend using SSL/TLS and ``plain`` as authentication mechanisms (no passwords will be transferred plain text, since we use a TLS encrypted connection).

 If your email client asks you for ``IMAP Path Prefix``, you can leave this value empty.
 All relevant folders are located directly in the root directory of the mailbox.